bcgov/moh-plr-fhir/input/pagecontent/specification.md

 The syntax for the $extendedQuery operation is:

-* GET /resource/id/$extendedQuery to retrieve the full information about a specific provider or facility where the id is known
+* GET /resource/id/$extendedQuery to retrieve the full information about a specific Provider or Facility where the id is known
-* GET /resource/$extendedQuery?param1&param2&... to search and retrieve the full information about a provider or facility
+* GET /resource/$extendedQuery?param1&param2&... to search and retrieve the full information about a Provider or Facility

 The parameters for the $extendedQuery operation will be the search parameters listed below.